 Politicians on both sides of the aisle hate this trend, blaming it on everything from tax policy to immigration.
 But there’s one piece of the picture that they tend to overlook: the decline of labor unions.

-According to the Center for American Progress (CAP), a left-leaning think tank, 28.3% of all American workers were members of unions in 1967.
-By 2012, that number had fallen to 11.3%.
-And the percentage of income going to the American middle class – that is, the three-fifths of households in the middle of the income scale – fell right along with it, from 52.4% to 45.7%.
+According to the left-leaning Center for American Progress (CAP), between 1967 and 2019, the share of American workers in unions fell from 28.3% to 10.4%.
+And the percentage of income going to the American middle class fell right along with it, from 52.4% to 45.1%.

-For voters who want to “make America great again,” it’s worth considering what role labor unions have played in America’s past greatness and what role they could play in its future.
-Here’s a closer look at what labor unions do and what advantages – and disadvantages – they can have for workers and the economy as a whole.
+So, it’s worth considering what role labor unions have played in America’s past and what role they could play in its future.

 How Labor Unions Work

 At its core, a labor union is simply a group of workers who band together to negotiate with business owners over pay and working conditions.
 Unions can represent workers in a particular field or workers across different fields who do similar kinds of work.
 Unions also play a role in politics, pushing for policies that improve the lives of all workers in the country.